 - However, if you are already on the premium Zapier plan or are ok with upgrading, there is a way that you can reformat the full name from Ghost into a first name only.

 To do this, we will open our Zap back up in Zapier and between the Ghost and Mailgun steps, we will press the “+” button to add an intermediate step.
 Here we will select the “Format Option.”
 Then we will select Text > Split Text.

 As our Input, we will select our Ghost “Name” field.
 As our separator we will type one space, so like this “ ”.
 This let’s Zapier know that we want to split the field based on where the space is.
 Finally, we will select “First” from Segment Index, which will tell Zapier to take the first name rather than the last name.

 Now we just need to replace our field in our HTML and Text body, so instead of using the “Name” field directly from Ghost, we will use our Text field from the Zapier formatter.

 With Zapier’s premium functionality you could also create a drip sequence, where you send multiple messages with a time delay in between.
 You can see this by pressing the “+” after you send the initial Mailgun email.
 To create a Welcome Email sequence, you could add a delay using Zapier and then send another Mailgun email after that.

 In this article we’ve seen how you can send a Welcome Email with Ghost using Zapier and Mailgun.
 We’ve also seen how you can take it even further using Zapier’s premium functionality to personalize your Welcome Email and to send a full Welcome sequence of multiple emails.

-If any of the HTML got over your head or you’re not interested in using Zapier, you should check out our Newscloud which has the integration with Mailgun built-in directly and enables you to send Welcome emails right out of the box.
+If any of the HTML got over your head or you’re not interested in using Zapier, you should check out our automation hub which enables you to send Welcome emails by integrating with Mailchimp and Mailerlite.